RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Windows.md

 	<img src="https://raw.githubusercontent.com/v1s1t0r1sh3r3/airgeddon/docker/imgs/wiki/xming3.png" title="Xming config 3">
 </p>

-Is important to let the display number in 0 as shown in the first image.
+It's important to let the display number in 0 as shown in the first image and check the "No access control" checkbox as shown on third image.

 [Xming]: http://www.straightrunning.com/XmingNotes/